 1. Child support

 Most welfare benefits are nontaxable.
 This includes child support payments after a divorce.
-The payments foster parents receive to take care of children in homes are also considered nontaxable income.
+The payments foster parents receive to take care of children in homes also belong to nontaxable income.

 2. Cash rebates